BraneShop/BraneShop.github.io/src/posts/2018-12-17-How-Much-Data-For-Retraining.md

   the val loss immediately high.
 This was my expectation.
 </li>
 <li> If we compare, say, the 100-image case and the 100 with 10x augmentation,
 	the augmented version is worse in train and validation.
-This was surprising to me.
+This was surprising.
 </li>
 <li> There's not a significant difference in the curves between say the 100%
   case and the 50% case.
 This, again, was surprising to me.